abgnpr/BlueMug/README.md

 to its successful compilation and execution (including all intermediate and iterated requirements).

+**Who is it aimed at?**

+Beginners like secondary/senior secondary school students OR students in various courses/colleges who have to learn C/C++.

 **Features**

 * Easy to install (Setup includes everything to start programming in C and C++)